emberjs/rfcs/text/0000-modifiers.md

 #### `willDestroyElement` semantics

-`willDestroyElement` is called during the destruction of a template.
+`willDestroyElement` is called during the destruction of the element.
 It receives no arguments.

 Below is an example of how this hook could be used: